swethaani/Firmware_task/README.md

 ##Requirements

-**Microcontroller Board**: Any board featuring the ATmega328 microcontroller.
+Microcontroller Board: Any board featuring the ATmega328 microcontroller.
-**USB-to-Serial Cable**: Required to establish communication between the microcontroller board and the PC.
+USB-to-Serial Cable: Required to establish communication between the microcontroller board and the PC.
 **Python Version 3.7**: Ensure that Python 3.7 or later version is installed on your system.
 **PySerial Library**: Install the PySerial library to facilitate serial communication between the PC and the microcontroller board